we-ai/rfcjs/README.md

-# fcjs
+# rfcjs

-A minimal package to build functional components.
+A minimal package to build reactive functional components.